 Articles of Association in Company Law: All you need to know!

-Published On: Oct 20, 2022Last Updated: Jun 21, 20235.6 min read
+Published On: Oct 20, 2022Last Updated: Jan 18, 20247.5 min read

-Memorandum of Association and Articles of Association in company laws are two most important documents of a company registered in India.
-Just like the Constitution and other Laws govern any nation, the MOA and article of association governs a company.
-The MOA and Articles of Association in company law, together, are known as the ‘charter documents of an organization.
+Memorandum of Association and Articles of Association in company law are two most important documents for all companies registered in India.
+Just like the Constitution and other Laws govern any Nation, the MOA and article of association under Companies Act, 2013 governs a Company.
+The MOA and AOA in company law, together, are known as the ‘charter documents’ of an organization.
 While the object of a Memorandum of Association is to state and clarify the ‘purpose’ of the company.
 The articles of association in a company specifies the manner in which a company will carry out its activities to reach its purpose.
-By this simple explanation, it is pretty easy to understand that when you register a pvt ltd company in India, you also need to focus on drafting these two documents with utmost care.

 Considering the fact that the articles of association in company law is very important for a company to exist legally.
 Schedule 1 of the Companies Act, 2013 provides different AoA model formats.
 A business seeking incorporation as a company, can add any or all of the provisions from the model AOA in company law to their own company.
 A business can customize these provisions based on their needs.
 These provisions can also be used on an as is basis.
 If a company does not make any changes to the model form of Articles of Association in company law, then it is assumed by the MCA that all provisions are applicable to the particular company.

-Provisions of Articles of Association in Company Law
+Components of AOA in Company Law

 Share Capital